-(obtained as described at the beginning of Sec.
+In Figure 4 we show how the spectral shape of the ionising radiation field described in terms of its spherical average (obtained as described at the beginning of Sec.
 5) changes with the distance d as a result of geometrical dilution and filtering.
-Each line refers to the simulation time $t_f = 5 \cdot 10^8 \rm yrs$.
+Each line refers to the simulation time $t_f = 5 \cdot 10^8 \text{yrs}$.

-The spectra shown are truncated at E = 120 eV to have a better visualisation of the most relevant line potentials.
-The upper curve corresponds to a distance of d=20cells, while the lower to d = 70 cells; at larger distances the intensity of the radiation becomes too faint to solve the ionisation equilibrium in every configuration at Step 3 of the CRASH3 pipeline.
-Because the medium is fully transparent in H and He up to a distance d = 20 cells, we have normalized the spectra in the Figure to the maximum value of the spectrum at d=20 cells.
+The spectra shown are truncated at $E=120~{\rm eV}$ to have a better visualisation of the most relevant line potentials.
+The upper curve corresponds to a distance of d=20 cells, while the lower to $d=70~{\rm cells}$; at larger distances the intensity of the radiation becomes too faint to solve the ionisation equilibrium in every configuration at Step 3 of the CRASH3 pipeline.
+Because the medium is fully transparent in H and He up to a distance $d=20~{\rm cells}$, we have normalized the spectra in the Figure to the maximum value of the spectrum at $d=20~{\rm cells}$.
 This choice allows a better visualisation of the shaping effects by the partially ionised regions.
 The ionisation potentials of the metals enriching the box (see Table 1) are also shown as reference even if, by design, metals do not contribute to the filtering of the ionising radiation.
-The absorption due to HI, HeI and HeII is clearly visible in correspondence of the respective ionisation potential, i.e. 13.6 eV, 24.6 eV and 54.4 eV.

 Figure 6.
 Fractions of the various components as a function of distance d from the source in Test 1.
-The values are taken at the simulation time $t_f = 5 \cdot 10^8 \text{yrs}$.
+The values are taken at the simulation time $t_f = 5 \cdot 10^8$ yrs.
 From the top panel to the bottom the species are: H (green lines) and He (blue); C (red); O (orange); and Si (black).
 In each panel the same ionisation states are represented by the same line-styles: solid lines refer to the neutral components (e.g. O I), long dashed to the first ionisation state (e.g. O II), short dashed to the second (e.g. O III), dotted to the third (e.g. O IV), long dashed-dotted to the fourth (e.g. O V), short dashed-dotted to O VI.